 So… What do I do with it now?

-In the meantime, your new starter needs ongoing care.
+Your new starter needs ongoing care, but thankfully not as intensive as when you are first getting it established.
 We find it most simple to store our starter in the refrigerator (which makes it go semi-dormant) and pull it out just on weekends to feed and/or bake with.

 To help you learn how to take care of your starter, I put together this guide all about ongoing sourdough starter care.
 I originally wrote it for classic wheat sourdough starter, but edited it to include special notes for gluten-free sourdough starters as well!
 The process is essentially the same.